-As Deutsche Bahn, we will become climate-neutral by 2040.
-To achieve this goal, we are focusing on the further electrification of our rail network as part of our decarbonization strategy.
-At the same time, there will also be routes in the future on which we will not always be able to transport goods and passengers to their destination electrically due to geographical or operational characteristics.
-We are therefore developing green solutions for refueling our diesel fleet on rail and road.
+Deutsche Bahn will become climate-neutral by 2040.
+To achieve this goal, the focus lies on the further electrification of the rail network as part of the decarbonization strategy.
+At the same time, there will also be routes in the future on which it will not always be able to transport goods and passengers to their destination electrically due to geographical or operational characteristics.
+Deutsche Bahn is therefore developing green solutions for refueling the diesel fleet on rail and road.

 Biofuel in rail freight transport

 Large loads often have to be transported in rail freight transport.
 There is currently still a lack of technical solutions to completely dispense with diesel engines.
-We are therefore working on refueling our diesel fleet with alternative fuels and thus reducing our greenhouse gas emissions.
+DB is therefore working on refueling the diesel fleet with alternative fuels and thus reducing greenhouse gas emissions.
 For example, DB Cargo offers its customers the opportunity to make rail transport even more climate-friendly on non-electrified routes as part of the Climate+ offer.

-One lever on our path to climate neutrality is the expansion of alternative drives and fuels to replace fossil diesel.
-Specifically, we are focusing on biofuels such as HVO (Hydrotreated Vegetable Oil).
+One lever on the path to climate neutrality is the expansion of alternative drives and fuels to replace fossil diesel.
+Specifically, the focus is on biofuels such as HVO (Hydrotreated Vegetable Oil).
 This fuel is produced from biological residues and waste materials.
 No additional agricultural land is used for its production, which could compete with food and animal feed production.
-It is also important to us that the biofuel is free of palm oil.
-For this reason, we have our suppliers issue us with corresponding certificates confirming compliance with our high requirements.
+It is also important that the biofuel is free of palm oil.
+For this reason, suppliers have to issue corresponding certificates confirming compliance with the high requirements.

-We have tested and approved the use of HVO for the entire cargo fleet of our shunting and mainline diesel locomotives in freight transport in Europe.
+The use of HVO for the entire cargo fleet of shunting and mainline diesel locomotives in freight transport in Europe was tested and approved.
 The results show: The engines work perfectly and the performance is not affected by the biofuel.
-Our locomotives in Italy are also switching from fossil diesel to biofuel, making the railways even more climate-friendly.
+Locomotives in Italy are also switching from fossil diesel to biofuel, making the railways even more climate-friendly.
 At DB Cargo Italia S.r.l., for example, all locomotives near Cervignano and Brescia (in northern Italy) run on HVO.

 Green refueling infrastructure

-In order to supply our locomotives with the new fuel, we have already converted around 20 of our refueling stations in Germany and concluded long-term HVO purchase agreements.
+In order to supply locomotives with the new fuel, around 20 refueling stations in Germany have already been converted and long-term HVO purchase agreements have been concluded.
 DB Cargo in particular benefits from this in freight transport.
 Two of the largest filling stations in Germany are located at the classification yard in Halle (Saale) and Munich North.
-Here, our diesel and shunting locomotives now fill up with HVO.
+Here, diesel and shunting locomotives now fill up with HVO.
 However, both filling stations can also be used by other rail companies.

 Biofuel in track construction